There are many powerful catalysts in the market: Obsidian Energy Ltd. (OBE) can be one of them - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 1 analysts.
+The firm’s stock currently is rated by 1 analysts.
 On average, analysts expect EPS of $0.65 for the current quarter, with a high estimate of $0.65 and a low estimate of $0.65, while EPS last year was $0.47.
 The consensus estimate for the next quarter is $0.57, with high estimates of $0.57 and low estimates of $0.57.

 Analysts are recommending an EPS of between $2.43 and $2.43 for the fiscal current year, implying an average EPS of $2.43.
 EPS for the following year is $3.28, with 1 analysts recommending between $3.28 and $3.28.